coachshea/neo-pipe/readme.md

 and related plugins provide many useful text-objects which can be combined with the NeoPipe operator mapping.
-If a user is looking for repeatability for the entire file (still not sure what the use would be), I suggest the [texobj-entire] plugin also by kana.
+If a user is looking for repeatability for the entire file (still not sure what the use would be), I suggest the [textobj-entire] plugin also by kana.

 <!-- Summary -->
 <!-- ======= -->